Airlines re-route flights away from Iraq, Iran airspace after missile attack on U.S. troops

 India’s aviation regulator has not issued formal instructions to airlines yet but has held meetings with those concerned and advised them to remain vigilant and take precautions, an official said.

 Singapore Airlines Ltd said after the attacks that all of its flights would be diverted from Iranian airspace.
 Malaysia Airlines said it did not fly over Iraqi airspace and would re-route to avoid Iran as a result of the attack.
-Taiwan’s China Airlines said it would not fly over Iran or Iraq because of the regional tensions.
+Taiwan’s China Airlines said it would not fly over Iran or Iraq because of the tension.

 Australia’s Qantas Airways Ltd said it was adjusting flight paths to avoid airspace over Iraq and Iran until further notice, adding up to 50 minutes to Perth-London flights and requiring it to reduce passenger numbers to carry the necessary fuel.

-Dubai-based Emirates Airline canceled a return flight to Baghdad on Wednesday after Iran’s missile attack and said it would make further operational changes if required.
+Dubai-based Emirates Airline and flyduabi each canceled a return flight to Baghdad on Wednesday after Iran’s missile attack and said it would make further operational changes if required.

 Korean Air Lines Co Ltd and Thai Airways said they had been avoiding Iranian and Iraqi airspace before the attack on U.S. troops.

-OPSGROUP, which advises airlines on security threats, said the new U.S. airspace bans were “significant”, particularly given that the entire overwater airspace in the region is now unavailable.
+OPSGROUP, which advises airlines on security, said the new U.S. airspace bans were “significant”, particularly given that the entire overwater airspace in the region is now unavailable.

 “Flights headed to/from the main airports in the region such as Dubai will now need to route through Saudi Arabia’s airspace,” it said on its website.